SiebenCorgie/vola/README.md

 ### Testing

 There is a test runner in `tests`.
 It uses all integration tests in `tests/ui` on each backend and reports the results.
+Make sure you have [wasm-tools](https://crates.io/crates/wasm-tools) installed, which is used to verify the generated WASM-modules.

 Run it via
 ``` shell
 cargo run --bin test-runner --release
 ```